Tchatchu5/Extension-process-for-steklov-eigenvalues-of-hypersurfaces-of-revolution/README.md

 ## Programs

 Find the programs in the folder "new_codes".
-Here an overview of them.
+Here an overview of how they work.

 ### sharp_upper_bound.py
 * Inputs: